New Zealand Post tracking packages and shipments

 # - letter; * - digit; ! - letter or digit

-New Zealand Post - information about carrier
+About New Zealand Post

 New Zealand Post (Māori: Tukurau Aotearoa) is a state-owned enterprise accountable for supplying postal service in New Zealand.